bovinehero/shodan-heroku/README.md

 ### TODO:

-+ git statusWrite the User stories
-+ git statusWrite User Manual
++ Write User Manual
-+ git statusWrite the Features
-+ git statusTest the User Stories
++ Test the User Stories
-+ git statusWrite Unit Tests - Optional
++ Write Unit Tests - Optional
-+ git statusCreate release branch and document in deployment
++ Create release branch and document in deployment

 ## About